rackerlabs/rackspace-how-to/content/rpc-openstack/rackspace-private-cloud-software-and-sosreport.md

 ### Use sosreport

-Before you begin to use `sosreport`, log in to the node with the OS username and password that you created during the installation process.
+Before you begin to use sosreport, log in to the node with the OS username and password that you created during the installation process.
 After you are successfully logged in, switch to root access by using the `sudo -i` command.